burninc0de/epub-media-overlay-editor/readme.md

 ## Known Limitations

 - Built for my specific workflow - your mileage may vary
-- Minimal error handling (it works for my EPUBs, can't promise it'll work for yours)
+- Minimal error handling (it works for most EPUBs, can't promise it'll work for yours)
 - No undo functionality (export often!)
 - Single-user, local-only (no cloud features)